Kushikatsu: Nagoya area

-In Nagoya and its surrounding cities, they serve the local delicacy doteni, and have an option to order kushikatsu with that.
-Unlike the serving style in Osaka and Tokyo, in Nagoya, they dip kushikatsu in the thick sauce they grilled and sauteed beef sinew.
+In Nagoya and its surrounding cities, they serve the local specialty doteni, and have an option to order kushikatsu with it.
+Unlike the serving style in Osaka and Tokyo, in Nagoya they dip kushikatsu in the thick sauce they grilled and sauteed beef sinew.
 That sauce is based on hatcho-miso, and the kushikatsu is called miso katsu.

 Other varieties

 Sophisticated sauces are prepared in suburban areas of other cities including Nishinomiya and Kobe, and several sauces are served along with kushikatsu course.
-Plain salt, soy sauce, sesame oil and ketchup along with tartar sauce, miso, mayonnaise and other dip style sauce could be the speciality of each restaurant.
+Plain salt, soy sauce, sesame oil and ketchup along with tartar sauce, miso, mayonnaise and other dip-style sauce could be the speciality of each restaurant.

 Eating etiquette

 Eating style is unique at kushikatsu restaurants and food bars as kushikatsu is dipped into a pot of thinner sauce before eating.
 As a sauce pot is shared among customers, reinserting food after a bite is seen as bad manners and unsanitary.
 Instead, a slice of cabbage is used to scoop up sauce from the pot and pour it onto the kushikatsu.
 Some restaurants put a brush or spoon at the shared pot to season the kushi.

 Some kushiyaki restaurants have a menu and instructions in English and other languages to warn travelers not to dip food into the shared sauce pot after biting it.
 (Note: 新世界：外国人も「2度漬け禁止」 a warning article was published on mainstream newspaper.)